davide-gurrieri/parallel-GCN/README.md

 The selected parameters are stored in the [parameters](https://github.com/davide-gurrieri/parallel-GCN/tree/main/parameters) folder.

-To run the version optimized for validation accuracy:
+To run the accuracy-optimized version:

 ```bash
 make gcn-par-improvement